onyx-and-iris/vban-cmd-python/README.md

 #### `vban.sendtext(script)`

-Sends a script block as a string request RT Packet, for example:
+Sends a script block as a string request, for example:

 ```python
 vban.sendtext("Strip[0].Mute=1;Bus[0].Mono=1")